singnet/dev-portal/tutorials/publish/index.md

 snet treasurer claim-all --endpoint MY_IP:7000  -y
 ```

  Each payment channel have its expiration time (we've already encountered this parameter when we run ```snet channel open-init```).
-After this expiration time the sender can take back all unclaimed funds.
+After expiration time the sender can take back all unclaimed funds.
 In service metadata we have the special parameter payment-expiration-threshold which by default is 40320 blocks, or approximately one week with 15 sec/block (you can set this parameter in ```snet service metadata-init```).
 Your service will automatically stop accepting payments in channels which will became expired in less then payment-expiration-threshold blocks.

 We also have special command: ```snet treasurer claim-expired``` which will claim all channels which are close to expiration.
 By default it will claim all channels which will be expired in 34560 blocks or 6 days with 15sec/block.

-It also should be noted that if your etcd storage is safe and channels are not expired you don't required to claim your funds.
-You can claim them then you want, for example once in month.
+It also should be noted that if your etcd storage is safe and channels are not expiredi then you don't required to claim your funds.
+You can claim them then you want, for example once in several month.

 Our recommendations are following
 - Your should run ```snet treasurer claim-expired``` each 1-3 days.
 We recommend automate it using `cron`.
 - You can run ```claim-all``` command when your want.
+For example once in serveral month.
 ```

 For more information about the `SNET MultiPartyEscrow` check this [link](https://github.com/singnet/dev-portal/tree/master/docs/all/mpe).